mister-gibbon/ggblast/README.md

 ## Setup

-1. Download a release and extract it
+1. Download the latest [release](https://github.com/mister-gibbon/ggblast/releases) for your platform and extract it
 2. Download a blast zip (make sure you don't get the src zip, double check the bullets below to verify) using [this link](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) and extract it, then move the files from `bin` into the `installed_blast` folder